Media Watch (TV program): Presenters

-Stuart Littlemore was the inaugural host of Media Watch and remains the longest-running host to date.
-Following his nine-year tenure, various other journalists have hosted the program.
-Paul Barry, who previously hosted the program in 2000 and for a brief period in 2010, resumed hosting duties in 2013.
+Stuart Littlemore was the inaugural host of Media Watch.
+Since his nine-year tenure, various other journalists have hosted the program.
+Paul Barry, who previously hosted the program in 2000 and for a brief period in 2010, resumed hosting duties in 2013, and is the show's longest-running host.
+He left the show on 2 December 2024.
+Linton Besser currently hosts the program.